mxc-foundation/developer-documentation/docs/tutorials/dhx/intro.md

+---
+title: DHX
+sidebar_position: 1
+---
 # What is DHX

 The MXC Foundation  is creating a new way of fashioning  physical goods into  digital assets within  the blockchain.
 These assets  are not only tradable but also trackable, traceable and can  verify the origins of these products.

+## Why participate in the DataHighway?
+The purpose of the DataHighway is to have an Inter-Chain Data Market and LPWAN Decentralized Roaming Hub that allows data buyers to spend supported cryptocurrencies to cost-effectively purchase access to data from IoT devices that are owned by data providers. for more information you can refer to [data highway documentation](https://dev.datahighway.com/docs/).
 ## IoT NFTs
 The M2 Pro Miner enables LPWAN NFC tags to onboard as blockchain-based NFTs through its 40,000 network areas.
 ![](https://i.imgur.com/OnqcjdM.png)